-If you’re looking for the best restaurants in Iceland, you’ll be happy to hear that there’s plenty of amazing food here.
+If you’re looking for the best restaurants in Iceland, you’ll be happy to hear that the food scene here is absolutely amazing.

-We didn’t have a chance to try much food in Iceland the first time we visited, and we really misjudged how great the cuisine is here.
+We didn’t have a chance to try much food in Iceland the first time we visited back in 2017, and we really misjudged how great the cuisine is here.

-From the fresh seafood to the grass fed beef, Icelandic cuisine is definitely worth trying at least once during your trip.
+From the fresh seafood to the grass-fed beef, you have to get a taste of authentic Icelandic cuisine during your trip.

-You’ll also find a lot of unique delicacies in Icelandic restaurants, like rotten shark and puffin, and I’m not too fond of either lol.
+You’ll also find a lot of unique delicacies in Icelandic restaurants, like rotten shark and puffin (though I’m not too fond of either lol).

 We also tried sheep-poop smoked whale sperm beer last time we visited, and it was… interesting.